Computer Models of Musical Creativity

 After examining the foundations of creativity and musical creativity, Cope describes a number of possible models for computationally imitating human creativity in music.
 He discusses such issues as recombinance and pattern matching, allusions, learning, inference, analogy, musical hierarchy, and influence, and finds that these experimental models solve only selected aspects of creativity.
 He then describes a model that integrates these different aspects—an inductive-association computational process that can create music.
 Cope's writing style is lively and nontechnical; the reader needs neither knowledge of computer programming nor specialized computer hardware or software to follow the text.

-The computer programs discussed in the text, along with MP3 versions of all the musical examples, are available at the author's website, http://arts.ucsc.edu/faculty/cope, by clicking on the link to the left.
+The computer programs discussed in the text, along with MP3 versions of all the musical examples, are available at the author's website, http://arts.ucsc.edu/faculty/cope.

 About the Author